Archihub-App/archihub.github.io/src/content/docs/en/nodos.md

 ### Configure the number of tasks executed by each node

 Each node is capable of running multiple tasks concurrently.
-By default, ArchiHub configures the system so that each node only runs one task at a time.
+By default, ArchiHUB configures the system so that each node only runs one task at a time.
 This setting can be changed through the environment variables of each node.

 ```
 CELERYD_CONCURRENCY=1